orangepulpsucks/IMDB-Top-1000/README.md

 # Movie Database (Database Practice)
-Completed a fully functioning movie database.
+Completed a fully functioning movie database to practice working with CSS, Docker, Github, HTML, JavaScript, pgAdmin, Python, and SQL.
-Also, to practice working with CSS, Docker, Github, HTML, JavaScript, pgAdmin, Python, and SQL.
-Finally goal is to make a complete website.
+<br>Final goal is to make a completely functioning website, which is proving to be daunting...
 <br>Dataset Used: https://www.kaggle.com/datasets/harshitshankhdhar/imdb-dataset-of-top-1000-movies-and-tv-shows
 <br>
 <br>